zebpaa/cocktails/README.md

 # Cocktails
-Choose a drink from the proposed ones using the main ingredient or generate a random one.
+The application helps you choose a drink from the proposed ones using the main ingredient, or by generating a random cocktail.
+Implemented on Vue 3, Element Plus, Swiper.js, and layout on the SASS preprocessor.
 ## Project Setup

 ```sh